 5.1.
 Notification of Institutions for Year-Round Testing.
 5.1.1.
-For on-campus year-round testing, Drug Free Sport will send notifications to the director of athletics, compliance adminstrator and drug-testing site coordinator not earlier than two days before the day of testing (see NCAA Year-Round Drug-Testing Site Coordinator Manual for No Advance-Notice Testing procedure).
+For on-campus year-round testing, Drug Free Sport will send notifications to the director of athletics, compliance adminstrator and drug-testing site coordinator not earlier than two days before the day of testing.
 For off-campus summer testing, institutions will not receive advance notification.
+For No Advance-Notice Testing, refer to the NCAA

+Year-Round Drug-Testing Site Coordinator Manual.
 5.1.2.
-According to NCAA legislation, for yearround testing events and upon request from Drug Free Sport, the director of athletics or his or her designee will be required to provide an accurate and current eligibility checklist or squad list to Drug Free Sport for student-athlete selections.
+According to NCAA legislation, for year-round testing events and upon request from Drug Free Sport, the director of athletics or his or her designee will be required to provide an accurate and current eligibility checklist or squad list to Drug Free Sport for student-athlete selections.